 - Cleaning care equipment should be undertaken as per the 'National colour coding scheme for cleaning materials and equipment in General Practice'. - Mops heads should preferably be disposable.
 Reusable mop heads should be laundered on a hot wash after each use.
-Alternatively, wash then soak the mop head in the sporicidal disinfectant for the manufacturer's recommended time period, before storing the mop head upside down, to air dry in the housekeeping/cleaners equipment store room. - Mop buckets should be washed after each use with detergent and warm and dried with paper towels, then wiped with a sporicidal disinfectant, and stored upside down to air dry in the housekeeping/cleaners equipment store room. - Any concerns regarding the standard of environmental cleanliness must be reported to the person in charge immediately.
+Alternatively, wash in general purpose neutral detergent and warm water, then soak the mop head in the sporicidal disinfectant for the manufacturer's recommended time period, before storing the mop head upside down, to air dry in the housekeeping/cleaners equipment store room. - Mop buckets should be washed after each use with general purpose neutral detergent and warm water and dried with paper towels, then wiped with a sporicidal disinfectant, and stored upside down to air dry in the housekeeping/cleaners equipment store room. - Any concerns regarding the standard of environmental cleanliness must be reported to the person in charge immediately.